shopwp/documentation/docs/php-filters.md

 ### shopwp_products_single_args

-Allows you to customize the settings used by the product detail (PDP) pages.
+Allows you to customize the settings used by the product detail (PDP) pages

 | Parameter | Description                                                                                           |
 | :-------- | :---------------------------------------------------------------------------------------------------- |